 - By completing the Adult Learning Program (ALP) that leads to the Nova Scotia High School Graduation Diploma for Adults.
 The diploma is accepted by colleges and universities.

-You must: be 19 years of age or older, a permanent resident of Nova Scotia, a Canadian citizen, or refugee and have been out of school for at least one year.
+→ a permanent resident of Nova Scotia, a Canadian citizen, or refugee

 To find out which route is right for you, make an appointment to talk with us: